Quadratic Motion Polynomials With Irregular Factorizations: Motion Polynomials with Irregular Factorizations

 To complement Theorem~\ref{th:irregular} we will now derive an algebraic formulation of when an algebra element is non-invertible.
-While this is known in the community, we strive for a simplified algebraic criterion to make ensuing calculations more manageable.
+While this is known in the Geometric Algebra community, we strive for a simplified algebraic criterion to make ensuing calculations more manageable.

-\begin{proposition} Let \(a\in\CGA\).
-Then \(a\) is invertible if and only if \(a\rv{a}\) is invertible. \end{proposition}
+\begin{proposition} Let \(a\in\ensuremath{\mathrm{CGA}}\).
+Then \(a\) is invertible if and only if \(a\tilde{a}\) is invertible. \end{proposition}

-\begin{proof} If \(a\) is invertible, then \(\rv{a}\) is invertible, \((\rv{a})^{-1} = \wrv{(a^{-1})}\) and the inverse of \(a\rv{a}\) is \((\rv{a})^{-1}a^{-1}\).
-Conversely, if \(a\rv{a}\) is invertible, then the inverse of \(a\) is given by \(\rv{a} (a\rv{a})^{-1}\). \end{proof}
+\begin{proof} If \(a\) is invertible, then \(\tilde{a}\) is invertible, \((\tilde{a})^{-1} = (a^{-1}){\,\tilde{}}\) and the inverse of \(a\tilde{a}\) is \((\tilde{a})^{-1}a^{-1}\).
+Conversely, if \(a\tilde{a}\) is invertible, then the inverse of \(a\) is given by \(\tilde{a} (a\tilde{a})^{-1}\). \end{proof}

-Proposition~\ref{prop:invertible} allows us to reduce the dimensions in which we have to look for an inverse from 32 to twelve: Since \(a\rv{a}\) is its own reverse it consists only of grade \(0\), \(1\), \(4\) and \(5\) blades.
+Proposition~\ref{prop:invertible} allows us to reduce the dimensions in which we have to look for an inverse from 32 to twelve: Since \(a\tilde{a}\) is its own reverse it consists only of grade \(0\), \(1\), \(4\) and \(5\) multivectors, which are all blades and are not changed by reversion.

-For this reduced set of \CGA we now explicitly calculate the determinant.
+For this reduced set of \ensuremath{\mathrm{CGA}} we now explicitly calculate the determinant.
 On this restricted set the determinant has a rather handy form.
-To calculate it, we use the embedding of \CGA into \(\Mat_4(\C)\), given by the following mapping of the generators of the algebra \cite{MatrixRep}.
+To calculate it, we use the embedding of \ensuremath{\mathrm{CGA}} into \(\operatorname{Mat}_4(\mathbb{C})\), given by the following mapping of the generators of the algebra \cite{MatrixRep}.
 All other basis elements can be constructed via multiplication:

 Using this embedding, we compute the determinant of

 consisting only of grades \(0\), \(1\), \(4\) and \(5\) as

 where